zhcmeng/smolagents/docs/source/examples/text_to_sql.md

 In this tutorial, we’ll see how to implement an agent that leverages SQL using `smolagents`.

-> Let's start with the goldnen question: why not keep it simple and use a standard text-to-SQL pipeline?
+> Let's start with the golden question: why not keep it simple and use a standard text-to-SQL pipeline?

 A standard text-to-sql pipeline is brittle, since the generated SQL query can be incorrect.
 Even worse, the query could be incorrect, but not raise an error, instead giving some incorrect/useless outputs without raising an alarm.